Patricia Dowling (Massachusetts politician)

-Patricia A. Dowling is an American politician and jurist who is a justice of the Ipswich District Court.
+Patricia A. Dowling is an American politician and jurist who was a justice of the Ipswich District Court.

 Early life

-Dowling was born on December 10, 1957 in Lawrence, Massachusetts.
+Dowling was born on December 10, 1957, in Lawrence, Massachusetts.
 She attended Skidmore College and Suffolk University Law School.

 Political career

 Dowling served on the Massachusetts Governor's Council from 1995 to 2001.
 Concurrently, from 1998 to 2001 she was Mayor of Lawrence, Massachusetts.
 In 2000, she was defeated in her bid for reelection by Mary-Ellen Manning in Democratic primary.

 Judicial career

 In 2001, Dowling was appointed to the Ipswich District Court and resigned as Mayor.
+She has since retired.